Our self-relationship shapes how we choose, adapt, and live — even when we’re not aware of it.

 And still repeat it.

-Because insight happens in the mind —
+Because insight happens in the mind — but self-relationship is lived in the body.

 This is where the work moves beyond awareness.
+And into something deeper.

-Rebuilding the Relationship With Ourselves
+Rebuilding the Relationship With Yourself

 A healthy self-relationship is not about fixing ourselves.
+It is not a project of self-improvement or a destination to reach.

 Before change becomes possible, relationship must be restored.